algebananazzzzz/wordcount_4_PW/README.md

-# wordcount_4_PW
+# Wordcount for PW
-A code snippet to count words (excluding those in parenthesis) in your project work documentation
+A code snippet to count words (excluding those in parenthesis) in your project work documentation :))

+'''
+vsdvdsvdsv
+'''